Webinar: The role of academia in COP26 - integrating experts with industry & government

 Director of Policy and TranslationImperial College London

 Alyssa Gilbert is the Director of Policy and Translation at the Grantham Institute - Climate change and the Environment at Imperial College London where she connects relevant research across the university with policy-makers and businesses.
 Prior to joining the university, she worked at the specialist energy and climate consultancy Ecofys for over 12 years on a range of climate change mitigation and adaptation policy areas.
 She worked with government clients at the international level, in the UK and for other national governments.
 She is also a member of NERC’s Advisory network.
-Alyssa has also worked a researcher for the Deputy Mayor of London and as a journalist on Environmental Policy in Brussels.
+Alyssa has also worked as a researcher for the Deputy Mayor of London and as a journalist on Environmental Policy in Brussels.
 Alyssa has a degree in Natural Sciences.

 By signing up you will be sent a recording of the presentation portion of the webinar after the event, in order to participate in the Q&A please join us live on the day.